temporalio/documentation/docs/clusters/how-to-create-a-custom-archiver.md

 #### Add configs

-Add configs for you archiver to the `config/development.yaml` file and then modify the [HistoryArchiverProvider](https://github.com/temporalio/temporal/blob/master/common/service/config/config.go#L403) and [VisibilityArchiverProvider](https://github.com/temporalio/temporal/blob/master/common/service/config/config.go#L421) struct in `/common/service/config.go` accordingly.
+Add configs for your archiver to the `config/development.yaml` file and then modify the [HistoryArchiverProvider](https://github.com/temporalio/temporal/blob/master/common/config/config.go#L376) and [VisibilityArchiverProvider](https://github.com/temporalio/temporal/blob/master/common/config/config.go#L393) structs in `/common/common/config.go` accordingly.

 #### Custom archiver FAQ

 **If my custom Archive method can automatically be retried by the caller, how can I record and access progress between retries?**

-Handle this using the `ArchiverOptions`.
+Handle this situation by using `ArchiverOptions`.
 Here is an example:

 ```go
 func(a * Archiver) Archive(ctx context.Context, URI string, request * ArchiveRequest, opts...ArchiveOption) error {